Kernel Methods for the Approximation of Some Key Quantities of Nonlinear Systems: Estimation of Invariant Measures for Ergodic Nonlinear SDEs

 \section{Estimation of Invariant Measures for Ergodic Nonlinear SDEs}

 In this Section we consider {\em ergodic} nonlinear SDEs of the form~\eqref{sde_nonlin}, where the invariant (or ``stationary'') measure is a key quantity providing a great deal of insight.
-In the context of control, the support of the stationary distribution corresponds to the reachable set of the nonlinear control system and may be estimated by~\eqref{reachable_estimate}.
 Solving a Fokker-Planck equation of the form~\eqref{ito} is one way to determine the probability distribution describing the solution to an SDE.
 However, for nonlinear systems finding an explicit solution to the Fokker-Planck equation --or even its steady-state solution-- is a challenging problem.
 The study of existence of steady-state solutions can be traced back to the 1960s~\cite{fuller,zakai}, however explicit formulas for steady-state solutions of the Fokker-Planck equation exist in only a few special cases (see~\cite{butchart,da_prato1992,fuller, guinez,liberzon,risken} for example).
 Such systems are often conservative or second order vector-fields.
 Hartmann~\cite{hartmann:08} among others has studied balanced truncation in the context of linear SDEs, where empirical estimation of gramians plays a key role.

 We propose here a data-based non-parametric estimate of the solution to the steady-state Fokker-Planck equation~\eqref{steady} for a nonlinear SDE, by combining the relation~\eqref{rho_approx} with the control energy estimate~\eqref{eqn:lc_hat}.
 Following the general theme of this paper, we make use of the theory from the linear Gaussian setting described in Section~\ref{sec:linear-sdes}, but in a suitable reproducing kernel Hilbert space.
 Other estimators have of course been proposed in the literature for approximating invariant measures and for density estimation from data more generally (see e.g.~\cite{biau,froyland,froyland1,kilminster,RosascoDensity}), however to our knowledge we are not aware of any estimation techniques which combine RKHS theory and nonlinear dynamical control systems.
 An advantage of our approach over other non-parametric methods is that an invariant density is approximated by way of a regularized fitting process, giving the user an additional degree of freedom in the regularization parameter.